 Some women have relatively normal breasts, but just wish to be a little bit larger.
 As stated earlier, there is no true “ideal” size and some women just prefer to be larger than what they are naturally.
-Dr. Stoeckel does believe that there is a size that is unnaturally too large and he tries to counsel his patients to avoid a breast size that is larger than what the skin envelope and chest wall is likely to tolerate long term.
+Our doctors do believe that there is a size that is unnaturally too large and they try to counsel their patients to avoid a breast size that is larger than what the skin envelope and chest wall is likely to tolerate long term.

 Where is the scar?

 Breast implants can be placed using one of several incision locations, but the breast crease incision has the most benefits.
 Many women are concerned about visible breast scars, but when placed properly, the breast crease incision is very difficult to see.
 The risk for capsular contracture and implant malposition are significantly lower with this approach and is by far the preferred incision for Dr. Stoeckel.

 Where is the implant placed?

 Our doctors prefer, in most instances, to place breast implants under the pectoralis major muscle.
 Implants placed under the muscle or in a “dual plane” position are less likely to have long term complications including capsular contracture, implant malposition, and bottoming out.
 While there are still many surgeons that routinely place implants “over the muscle”, Dr. Stoeckel strongly believes that the benefits to avoiding this position are too numerous to ignore in most cases.